 Automating manual tasks and streamlining processes is an essential way for accounting, financial, and wealth management companies to stay competitive.
 This is particularly the case given that the abrupt move to online-only interactions caused by Covid-19 looks set to heavily influence how we work now, manual processes should be something of the past.

 Introducing a client portal into your practice is essential for automating manual processes like document collection and creating an efficient automated workflow for processing the data received from clients.

 In this guide, we will explore the different features available with a client portal that make the manual task of collecting documents easier for both you and your clients – allowing you to save time so you can focus on what truly matters: providing tax consulting services.

-Client portals are digital gateways through which you can collect and share files, services and information with clients.
+Client portals are digital gateways through which you can collect and share files, services, and information with clients.
 Clients typically have a username and password that gives them access to the portal.
 They can then see content and upload files.

 The main advantages of client portals are:

-- They are secure with bank-level encryption
+- They are secure with bank-level encryption.

-- They provide an easy way to collect or share multiple or large files
+- They provide an easy way to collect or share multiple or large files (Not more repetitive tasks).

-- They can be used across different devices
+- They can be used across different devices.

 Typically, client portals are similar across different industries.
 However, some client portal providers specifically tweak their offerings to be particularly useful for the finance and accounting industry.